Amitro123/automation-service/CODE_REVIEW.md

 ## 3. Confirmed Environment Status
 The environment is correctly set up with `python-dotenv`, `fastapi`, and other dependencies.
 The API server functions correctly when the `.env` file is present.

-### [2024-10-27] Code Review Summary - src/automation_agent/utils.py
+### [2024-10-27] Code Review Summary - Deleted Files

-- **Score**: 9
+- **Score**: 4
-- **Key Issues**: None identified.
+- **Key Issues**:
+    - Loss of valuable information related to automation status, monitoring, and testing procedures.
+    - Lack of replacement or consolidation of information from deleted files.
+    - Potential for increased debugging time and impaired monitoring capabilities.
 - **Action Items**:
-    - Consider adding an explicit empty string check in `truncate_string`.
-    - Ensure comprehensive unit tests cover all aspects of `truncate_string`.
-    - Consider adding parameter validation for `max_length` (e.g., prevent negative values).
-    - Review existing tests to ensure they still pass after this change.
+    - Review and consolidate information from deleted files into README.md, CONTRIBUTING.md, or a dedicated documentation site.
+    - Explicitly document monitoring procedures and common troubleshooting steps.